-TCRPC staff will consider the application of Intelligent Transportation Systems (ITS), including dynamic signal coordination technology, when appropriate to a project or corridor, and will contribute to the update of PennDOT's regional ITS architecture and Regional Operations Plan, as appropriate.
-Technology necessary for connected and autonomous vehicles, or dedicated short-range communication (DSRC) systems and its potential deployment methods will continue to be coordinated among District 8-0 planning partners as recommended in the Dedicated Short Range Communications Study completed in 2019.
-TCRPC staff will coordinate with PennDOT on National Electric Vehicle Infrastructure (NEVI) program implementation as appropriate.
+TCRPC staff will consider the application of Intelligent Transportation Systems (ITS), including dynamic signal coordination technology and dedicated short-range communication (DSRC) systems, when appropriate to a project or corridor, and will contribute to the update of PennDOT's regional ITS architecture and Regional Operations Plan, as needed.
+TCRPC staff will support PennDOT on National Electric Vehicle Infrastructure (NEVI) program implementation to identify charging station priority locations along the designated alternative fuel corridors to help build out the national and community networks.

 Efforts will continue to monitor the provision of transit service to the elderly and handicapped.
-An annual update to CAT's/SRTA's paratransit plan is required under the ADA law.
+An annual update to the Capital Area Transit/rabbittransit (SRTA) paratransit plan is required under the ADA law.
 TCRPC will assist with the plan update by supplying projections of population, route corridor assignments and other resource information it currently maintains.
 TCRPC will assist area community groups in identifying possible solutions to transportation shortcomings.

-The review and assessment of the financial capacity of the transit authority will be the responsibility of Capital Area Transit (CAT/SRTA), since FTA regulations call for a self-certification in this area.
+The review and assessment of the financial capacity of the transit authority will be the responsibility of Capital Area Transit/rabbittransit (SRTA), since FTA regulations call for a self-certification in this area.
 Depending upon the assessment, amendments may be necessary to the four-year capital improvement program.

-- Complete and begin implementation of a regional Congestion Management Process plan - Complete and begin implementation of Safe Streets For All Qualified Safety Plan - Maintain Waze partnership to provide real-time analysis and coordinate results on a regional basis - In coordination with PennDOT, initiate or advocate safety studies based on data and local stakeholder input - Maintain the HATS safety data dashboard and associated safety planning tools and promote their use among the municipalities in the region - Provide educational materials regarding key safety issues in the region; coordinate educational outreach programs to disseminate information - Monitor/update corridors and subareas for access management, future projects and implementation for congestion relief and safety improvement.
-When necessary, initiate corridor studies in coordination with PennDOT and impacted municipalities. - Coordinate recommendations from County hazard mitigation plans, watershed implementation plans, and emergency management plans with ongoing project development and the PennDOT Connects process
+- Complete and begin implementation of a regional Congestion Management Process plan - Continue implementation of Safe Streets For All Qualified Safety Plan - Maintain CMP Hub to provide real-time analysis and coordinate results on a regional basis

-- Support and coordination of the nine-county SRTP and its Commuter Services of Pennsylvania program - Continue staff support and facilitation of HATS' Congestion Management Process and/or a regional approach covering the PennDOT District 8-0 area - Coordinate with PennDOT in the planning, integration and implementation of a regional ITS system, as well as the potential deployment methods for connected vehicle technology (DSRC) and electric vehicles (EV) - Ongoing municipal coordination specific to corridors of concern identified in regional studies - Continue to promote the implementation of expanded or new park and ride facilities with PennDOT, local communities, CAT/SRTA and other stakeholders - Track safety (PM1) and congestion (PM3) performance measures based on PennDOT data network tools to evaluate the progress toward meeting established targets
+- In coordination with PennDOT, initiate or advocate safety studies based on data and local stakeholder input - Maintain the HATS safety data dashboard and associated safety planning tools and promote their use among the municipalities in the region - Provide educational materials regarding key safety issues in the region; coordinate educational outreach programs to disseminate information - Monitor/update corridors and subareas for access management, future projects and implementation for congestion relief and safety improvement.
+When necessary, initiate corridor studies in coordination with PennDOT and impacted municipalities. - Coordinate recommendations from County hazard mitigation plans, watershed implementation plans, and emergency management plans with ongoing project development and the PennDOT Connects process - Support and coordination of the nine-county SRTP and its Commute PA program - Continue staff support and facilitation of HATS' Congestion Management Process and/or a regional approach covering the PennDOT District 8-0 area - Coordinate with PennDOT in the planning, integration and implementation of a regional ITS system, as well as the potential deployment methods for connected vehicle technology (DSRC) and electric vehicles (EV) - Ongoing municipal coordination specific to corridors of concern identified in regional studies - Continue to promote the implementation of expanded or new park and ride facilities with PennDOT, local communities, Capital Area Transit/rabbittransit (SRTA) and other stakeholders - Track safety (PM1) and congestion (PM3) performance measures based on PennDOT data network tools to evaluate the progress toward meeting established targets - Establish greenhouse gas (GHG) emission performance targets, as required